 Christianity came to the Philippines in the form of Ferdinand Magellan, who colonized the archipelago from 1521 onward and entrenched it with Hispanic Catholicism.
-Today, Philippines is the largest Christian country in Asia with more than 80% of its population belonging to the Catholic faith.
+Today, the Philippines is the largest Christian country in Asia with more than 80% of its population belonging to the Catholic faith.

 However, Catholicism is mixed ranging from deep understanding to superficial understanding, especially among the rural folks.
 This resulted in some remnants of cultural, traditional and pre-Hispanic rituals still being practiced.

 As the country progresses and prospers the gap between the rich and poor also widen and the poor, left to fend for themselves.
-Filipinos are religious people and in this predominantly Catholic Philippines, religion is the source for comfort.
+Filipinos are religious people and in this predominantly Catholic Philippines, religion is the source of comfort.

 Will You Go & Watch These Crucifixion & Self-Flagellation?